101INFOTECH/Data2Monthly/README.md

   11 => 0
 ]
 ```
-To get a data counted monthly data upto current month according to a given year.
+####To get a data counted monthly data upto current month according to a given year.
 ```
 Monthly::currentWithYear($data,'created_at','price','2021'));
 ```
-Result
+Result:
 It counts the data found on the respective month upto current month and with respective year and returns an array.
 ```
 array:6 [▼